lantern-db/lantern/README.md

 Most of the relations will disappear as time passes.
 In the case of treating something like social networks, the elapsed time is an important feature to understand these structures.

-`Lanterne` is an in-memory, graph-based, streaming database.
+`Lanterne` is an in-memory, graph-based, streaming KVS.
 Each element like `Edge` or `Vertex` has `time to live`, and disappears as time passes just like real relationships.
+We can load Vertex with KVS-like interfaces, and also explorer with `steps` based on graph structure (We call this `Illuminate`).

 # lanterne-server